meyusufdemirci/GermanyEmigrationGuide/README.md

 - Health insurance until the job's starting day

 Do not forget to need these as **2 copies**.
 They keep all of them and do not give them back to you (The passport is given back after the embassy approves the application).
 Also, you pay **75 €** **cash** to the embassy.
 It must be euro, not another currency.

+**Corona Attention**<br/>
+Incase coronavirus, the embassy demands an **employer letter** which is about "Why your travel is important economically and must happen as soon as possible".
+You need 2 copies of it like other documents.